 Will Papaya Make My Dog Sick?

-Feeding your dog any type of food can make them ill if fed to them in excess.
+Feeding your dog any type of food can make them ill if eaten in excess.
 Generally speaking, though, unless your dog is allergic to Papaya, they will not get sick when consuming it in small amounts.
 You should always test your dog, feeding them little bits before letting them eat more.
 This is especially true with tropical fruits like kiwi, banana, or pineapple.
 If your dog shows signs of an allergic reaction, contact your veterinarian immediately.

 Can Dogs Eat The Seeds?